Collaborative Cloud Seeding Program:

 Figure 5.
 Wood River Basin cloud seeding operations map (provided by IPC)

-The Wood River Basin project is a Collaborative Cloud Seeding Program project.
-The Wood River Basin is a part of the West Central Mountain cloud seeding region.
+The Wood River Basin project is a part of the Collaborative Cloud Seeding Program project, operated a part of the West Central Mountain region.

 Figure 6.
 Wood River Basin project costs summary to date